 Since sales, marketing, customer service, operations and billing all engage directly with customers, many organizations can’t integrate data across business functions and touchpoints.
 This often results in irrelevant and inconsistent customer experiences.

 In a recent study, less than a third of organizations say they are effective at engaging customers with the right experiences at the right times through their preferred channels.
-Additionally, CX professionals report that their top two personalization challenges are data/organizational silos and limited capabilities arising from a lack of integration.
+Additionally, CX professionals report that delivering consistent, exceptional experiences across channels and delivering personalization at scale are the #4 and #5 overall CX challenges they face today.

 Data and Organizational Silos are Personalization Blockers